Unpaid Thai farmers call off airport tractor protest

 Demonstrators accuse Thaksin of nepotism and corruption and say that, prior to being toppled by the army, he used taxpayers' money for populist subsidies such as the rice scheme and easy loans that bought him the loyalty of millions.

-(Additional reporting by Aukkarapon Niyomyat, Pracha Hariraksapitak and Khettiya Jittapong; Writing by Nick Macfie; Editing by Alan Raybould and Ron Popeski)
+(Additional reporting by Aukkarapon Niyomyat, Pracha Hariraksapitak and Prapan Chankaew; Writing by Nick Macfie; Editing by Alan Raybould and Robert Birsel)